How is care at Bloomin' Babies Birth Center different than hospital-based care?

 Our style of care facilitates a smooth transition to the hospital and we stay involved through your baby's birth.
 In the event of a transfer, our involvement with your care does not stop - it becomes collaborative in nature.
 If the midwife cannot be physically present, after the hospital transition and care plan are long over, we remain available via the on-call midwife and of course as a complete practice during office hours.

 We feel confident our transfer model works well.
 Our statistics support us.
 Hospitals in the area, and especially St. Mary's Hospital, don't treat our transferred patients as emergencies.
-As less than half of our intrapartum (during labor) transfers result in a Cesarean surgical delivery, we can see that our involvement in the care plan for the client (sharing records and consulting with the physicians, midwives and nurses) leads to wider range of response than just an "emergency C-Section."
+As less than half of our intrapartum (during labor) transfers result in a Cesarean surgical delivery (under 5% C-section rate), we can see that our involvement in the care plan for the client (sharing records and consulting with the physicians, midwives and nurses) leads to wider range of response than just an "emergency C-Section."
 Also, the majority of our transferred families choose to have their postpartum care done at BBBC, which speaks to the trust placed in BBBC by the hospital physicians and the real continuity of care patients see BBBC achieving with the hospital care teams.

 What is your ratio of staff to patients?
 How are staffing needs met when several women deliver at the same time?